wp-plugins/bepro-listings/readme.txt

 * Download the plugin files to your plugin directory and activate.

-* Re-save the options located under the newly created admin menu for BePro Listings
+* Consider altering the options located under the newly created admin menu for BePro Listings

 * Use shortcodes and/or widgets